krVishesh/event-glow-guest-hub/README.md

 - User authentication and authorization
 - Guest data management
-- RSVP tracking
-- Event management
+- Dorm management
 - Email notification system
 - Analytics and reporting
+- and more of what you can think of

-If you're interested in contributing to the backend development, please check out our [contributing guidelines](#contributing) and get in touch!
+If you're interested in contributing to the backend development, please check out the repo, fork it, develop it and get in touch!

 ## Technology Stack